JulienVincenot/MOZLib/README.md

   &emsp;&emsp;&emsp;**If your computer runs macOS 10.15 (Catalina) or above**, MOZ'Lib will not be able to work in Max unless you remove it from the system quarantine by entering the following command in the terminal :
   &emsp; ***xattr -rd com.apple.quarantine ~/Documents/Max\ 8/Packages/*** *
-  &emsp;(substitute 7 with 8 if you still use Max 7 — don't forget the * symbol !)
+  &emsp;(substitute 8 with 7 or 9 depending which version you use — and don't forget the * symbol !)
   This operation is mandatory to use any package not distributed on Cycling'74's Package Manager.